Human thumbs are opposable, which allows people to grip objects and perform fine motor movements.

 In this article, we discuss what causes thumb pain, how to treat it, and when to see a doctor.

-A thumb sprain results from stretching or damage to the ligaments of the thumb.
+A thumb sprain is the stretching or damaging of the ligaments in the thumb.
 A ligament is a band of tough, fibrous tissue that connects bone to bone.

-According to the American Academy of Orthopaedic Surgeons, sprains most commonly occur when a person falls onto an outstretched hand.
+According to the American Academy of Orthopaedic Surgeons, sprains most commonly occur when someone falls onto an outstretched hand.

 - Rest: Support the thumb and rest it for as long as possible.